Harrisburg University of Science and Technology at a Glance

-- Only science and technology-focused comprehensive university between Philadelphia and Pittsburgh
+- Only non-profit science and technology-focused comprehensive non-profit university between Philadelphia and Pittsburgh

 - Supports the academic success of members of groups historically under-represented in applied science and technology fields

 - Incorporated in Commonwealth of Pennsylvania: December 12, 2001

 - Chartered by Pennsylvania Department of Education: January 20, 2005

 - Accredited by the Middle States Commission on Higher Education June 22, 2009

 - Wireless campus encompassing Strawberry Square

 - Agreements with other higher education institutions--including Harrisburg Area Community College--for transfer students

 - HU has NOT raised tuition in the last 3 years